Спадкова моторна нейропатія зі схильністю до паралічів тиску (HNPP)

 (See also Overview of Peripheral Nervous System Disorders.)

 In HNPP, peripheral nerves lose their myelin sheath and do not conduct nerve impulses normally.
 Inheritance is usually autosomal dominant.
-In 80%, the cause is loss of one copy of peripheral myelin protein-22 gene (PMP22), located on the short arm of chromosome 17.
+In most patients, the cause is loss of one copy of peripheral myelin protein-22 gene (PMP22), located on the short arm of chromosome 17.
 Two copies of the gene are needed for normal function.

 Symptoms and Signs of HNPP